joszamama/dp2-project/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme Planner, our D02 project in D&T.
+This is Acme Planner, our D02 project in Design & Testing II.
+The link to our GitHub repositoryur is: https://github.com/joszamama/dp2-project